Autopsy of John F. Kennedy: Post-mortem at Bethesda

-At 7:35 pm EST on November 22, Humes and Boswell removed Kennedy's body from his bronze casket and began the autopsy.
+At 7:35 p.m.
+EST on November 22, Humes and Boswell removed Kennedy's body from his bronze casket and began the autopsy.
 Around two dozen people, including military officers, were in attendance.
 Admiral Burkley urged the doctors to expedite the autopsy: "all we need is the bullet".
 Drs.
 Humes and Boswell, however, argued for a thorough and complete autopsy but temporarily submitted.
-Medical personell took photographs—both black and white and color—and X-rays of his head.
+Medical personnel took photographs—both black and white and color—and X-rays of his head.

 The X-rays revealed around 40 small bullet fragments along the bullet's trajectory through Kennedy's head, with two large enough to be of interest to investigators.
 Drs.
 Humes and Boswell then contacted wound ballistics expert Lieutenant Colonel Pierre Finck of AFIP for assistance.
 However, they grew tired of waiting and removed the two fragments.
 They also extracted Kennedy's entire brain and placed it into formaldehyde for later study.
 Finck arrived soon thereafter and examined the head wound with Boswell and Humes.

 Kennedy's body was then turned onto its side to examine the other wound.
 The three identified an entry point in Kennedy's back but were unable to find the corresponding exit wound or the bullet upon initial probing.
 Finck argued for a complete radiological survey of the body, and Humes suggested they conduct a complete autopsy.
 This angered Burkley, who argued that Jacqueline only wanted a limited autopsy.
 Admiral Calvin Galloway—the commanding officer of the US Naval Medical Center—overruled Burkley and ordered the doctors to carry out an entire autopsy.
-However, after further examination and the full-body X-rays, no bullet or major fragment was recovered from Kennedy's body.
+After further examination and the full-body X-rays, no bullet or major fragment was recovered from Kennedy's body.
 The physicians were puzzled, and observers suggested various hypotheses—the projectile was a soft-point bullet, made of plastic or ice—until an FBI agent informed the physicians that a bullet had just been found at Parkland.